 18. Are there any additional costs?

-There are no mandatory additional costs, however we strongly recommend that you buy the recommended books.
-There are 3 recommended books.
+There are no mandatory additional costs, however we strongly suggest that you buy the three recommended books.
 You may purchase these books or use the copies in the CELTA resource room.
 Most candidates prefer to purchase some of the books so that they have them at their disposal during the course.
 All the books are very valuable resources that many teachers buy for their personal libraries and continue to use after they complete the CELTA.